petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md

 1. Once you've added page elements, you can [map](../../creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/fragment-sub-elements-reference.md#mapping-settings) them to content structure fields (e.g., title, description) by double-clicking on an editable field.
 Mapped fields are outlined in purple.

    !!! tip
        You can use mapped fields when configuring SEO and Open Graph settings for a display page template.
-See [Configuring SEO and Open Graph](./configuring-seo-and-open-graph.md) for more information.
+See [Configuring SEO and Open Graph Settings for Display Page Templates](./configuring-seo-and-open-graph-settings-for-display-page-templates.md) for more information.

    ![Map page elements to structure fields.](./creating-and-managing-display-page-templates/images/02.png)